 The goal of SONiC warm reboot is to be able restart and upgrade SONiC software without impacting the data plane.

 Warm restart of each individual process/docker is also part of the goal.
-Except for syncd and database docker, all other network applications and dockers should support un-planned warm restart.
+Except for syncd and database docker, all other network applications and dockers is desired to support un-planned warm restart.

 For restart processing, SONiC may be roughly divided into three layers:

 Network applications and Orchagent: Putting them together is because each application will experience similar flow for warm start.
-Take route as example, upon restart operation, network application BGP performs graceful restart and gets synced with latest routing state via interacting with peers, RouteOrch takes the input from BGP and possibly also does restore from local data dump.
+Take route as example, upon restart operation, network application BGP performs graceful restart and gets synced with latest routing state via interacting with peers, RouteOrch/fpmsyncd take the input from BGP and deal with any stale/new routes.
 RouteOrch becomes up to date and propagates changes down to syncd.

 Syncd: syncd should dump ASICDB before restart, and restore to the same state as pre-reboot.
 The restore of SONiC syncd itself should not disturb the state of ASIC.
 It takes changes from Orchagent and pass them down to LibSAI/ASIC after necessary transformation.